wgxcodersdc/devops/cloud/kubernetes-winter-24/workshop-minikube.md

 5. When the installation is successful, select Close to complete the installation process.
 6. Start the Docker Desktop from your Programs menu
 7. Accept the license agreement.
-8. Open a command prompt, and type docker version and hit enter
+8. Open a [powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4#installing-the-msi-package) window, and type `docker version` and hit enter
     * If Docker was installed correctly you will get info back about the installation

 ### MacOS